 Makingtrax is a not-for-profit founded by adaptive adventure consultant Jezza Williams to grow inclusive tourism in New Zealand.
-Their directory of inclusive adventures in Otago is a great place to start planning your visit to Queenstown.
+Their directory of inclusive adventures is a great place to start planning your visit to Queenstown.

 Jezza was leading canyoning tours in the Swiss Alps when an accident left him tetraplegic.
 He wasn’t going to let his disability stop him from getting out there and experiencing life.
 But when he started trying to book adventures, he was disappointed by the lack of opportunities and infrastructure for folks with access needs.

 When he discovered one in four Kiwis, and around 650 million people worldwide, have a disability, he knew his mission was to open the world of adventure to everybody.

 Making Trax tours include your own adaptive travel consultant to organise your travel plans, a friendly local guide and driver, fun accessible accommodation, and transport in a comfortable, accessible van, including airport transfers, travel to all activities and drop-offs to restaurants, cafes and supermarkets.

 Accessible Kiwi Tours